INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

   - [Spanish Registry](https://registro.idee.es/registry) based on [Re3gistry](https://ec.europa.eu/isa2/solutions/re3gistry_en/).
 - Much more OGC services are available but not all are INSPIRE compliant services and SDI Navarre, SDI Catalonia and National Cartographic System services publish their spatial data via OGC APIs
 - The list of key spatial data sets required for other environmental policies is already identified.
-- Big effort on training, seminars, events at regional and local levels; twitter @IDEESpain (2949 followers), electronic monthly bulletin [“SobreIDEs”](http://www.idee.es/boletin-sobre-ides) and Spanish SDI Blog ["Blog IDEE"](https://blog-idee.blogspot.com/) with an average of 150 articles per year.
+- Big effort on training, seminars, events at regional and local levels; [twitter @IDEESpain](https://twitter.com/ideespain?lang=es) with 3340 followers, electronic monthly bulletin [“SobreIDEs”](http://www.idee.es/boletin-sobre-ides) and Spanish SDI Blog ["Blog IDEE"](https://blog-idee.blogspot.com/) with an average of 150 articles per year.

 - Thematic Working Groups (GTT), was asked to produce Guides about how to make compliant with INSPIRE the identified datasets and the already implemented view and download services.
 These Thematic Working Groups (GTT) have translated INSPIRE Technical Guidelines (Data Specifications) and have adapted to the case of Spain.
 These technical documents are available here.